loic-roux-404/paas-sandbox/README.md

 --> Objective is to build a simple configuration on top of playbook-vps sub playbooks to provide container orchestration and per env applications system

-TODO
+TO DO
 ------------
-- nodejs
+- nodejs + NVM to build assets (should go on docker python venv)
 - Nomad Simple container management system
-- Link to applications and their artifacts (database / logs)
+- Link to applications and their artifacts (logs)
-- UI to manage deployments between different environments
+- UI to manage deployments between different environments => auto CI deploy template
 - Vault system with dynamic secret and project protection
 - Vault CA Authority
 - Secure nomad with vault
-- Subdomains attribution with traefik
+- Make app playbook template with nomad job
-- split playbooks

 Roles used by sub-playbook:
 ------------

 ### Env :